Animal Welfare

 EEG Findings

-All DTS trials showed significant deviations from baseline EEG, with high-amplitude spiking in total power (Ptot), confirming a state incompatible with sensibility.
+All DTS trials showed significant deviations from baseline EEG, with evidence of a grand mal epileptiform state, confirming a state incompatible with sensibility.
 During this period, the animal cannot feel pain.

 Key Welfare Advantages of DTS